warriorplayer123/Warrior-Helper/README.md

 Supports:

+* Module enable/disable
-* Enable/disable module
+* Reset toggle
-* TA / TA2 toggles
+* TA / TA2 / TC toggles
-* Reset notifications toggle
 * Custom message color

-Includes automatic migration system
+Default values defined via migrator

 ---

 ## ⚠️ Notes

 * Works only for **Warrior class**
 * Designed for real-time combat feedback
+* Includes internal fallback logic for timing and durations
-* Edge cases may still exist (especially TA2 detection)
+* Edge cases may still exist (especially TA2 / TC detection)

 ---

 ## 🙏 Credits

-The original skill reset module author: https://github.com/eemj/skill-resets
+Original skill reset module:
+https://github.com/eemj/skill-resets

-This module is partially based on and inspired by their implementation of skill reset notifications.
+This module is partially based on and inspired by their implementation.

-**jkq** for the TERA guide module and for making it possible to adapt and integrate reset notifications into this module.
+**jkq** for the TERA guide module and for enabling adaptation of reset notifications.